-This GHHIN Dialogue session provides a rapid tour through key recent developments in the world of occupational heat health.
+This Dialogue provides a rapid tour through key recent developments in the world of occupational heat health.

-A panel of three experts and practitioners will give short presentations on the state of the science, new research outcomes into often overlooked worker populations, and practical interventions into occupational heat health in Europe, Central America and Vietnam.
-The presentations will be followed by a facilitated panel discussion, with opportunities for audience interaction and engagement via questions submitted at registration, and during the event via Mentimeter.
+Held on 29 July 2020, the dialogue consisted of updates from a panel of three experts and practitioners on the state of the science, new research outcomes into often overlooked worker populations, and practical interventions into occupational heat health in Europe, Central America and Vietnam.
+The presentations were followed by a facilitated panel discussion.

 Megan Rowling is a journalist for the Thomson Reuters Foundation, covering the latest developments in humanitarian crises, aid, climate change, governance and women’s rights.
 She specialises in the impacts of climate change on developing countries, and solutions to this growing problem, including disaster risk reduction and climate finance.

 International Labour Organization